 - Place pasta in a large bowl and add the tomatoes, olives, capers, mozzarella, and chopped sun-dried tomatoes.

-- To assemble pasta salad: Pour the dressing over the pasta.
-Fold to combine.
-Sprinkle with the Parmesan cheese, basil, and optional pine nuts, and toss well.
+- Pour prepared dressing over pasta salad ingredients.
+Fold to combine evenly.
+Sprinkle with Parmesan cheese, basil, and pine nuts; toss well.

-- This salad keeps well, so you can make it early in the day.
-Add the Parmesan, basil and optional pine nuts just before serving.
+- This salad keeps well, so you can make it early in the day or even the day before.
+Just wait to add the Parmesan, basil, and pine nuts until just before serving.

 Notes